dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

 he `QueryProcessor` class constructs a specific `IQueryHandler<TQuery, TResult>` type based on the type of the supplied query instance.
 This type is used to ask the supplied container class to get an instance of that type.
-Unfortunately we need to call the `Handle` method using reflection (by using the C# 4.0 `dymamic` keyword in this case), because at this point it is impossible to cast the handler instance, since the generic `TQuery` argument is not available at compile time.
+Unfortunately we need to call the `Handle` method using reflection (by using the C# 4.0 `dymamic` keyword in this case), because at this point it is impossible to cast the handler instance, as the generic `TQuery` argument is not available at compile time.
 However, unless the `Handle` method is renamed or gets other arguments, this call will never fail and if you want to, it is very easy to write a unit test for this class.
 Using reflection will give a slight drop, but is nothing to really worry about (especially when you're using [Simple Injector](https://simpleinjector.org) as your DI library, because it is [blazingly fast](http://www.palmmedia.de/Blog/2011/8/30/ioc-container-benchmark-performance-comparison)).

 I did consider an alternative design of the `IQueryProcessor` interface, that looked like this: